Mt. Fuji Climbing Guide: Hiking Season, Trails & Map

-It's regrettable to miss out on Mt.
-Fuji during your Japan tour.
-Whether you opt for a leisurely boat ride on Lake Kawaguchi or admire it from afar at Arakurayama Sengen Park, the majestic mountain with its snow-capped peak never fails to awe.
-Many visitors are eager to get closer to this iconic symbol of nature - so, how can I climb Mt.
+Mount Fuji is always a must during your trip to Japan.
+Whether you opt for a leisurely boat ride on Lake Kawaguchi or admire it from afar at Arakurayama Sengen Park, the majestic mountain with its snow-capped peak will always leave you in awe and even eager to get closer to this iconic symbol of nature - so how can I climb Mt.
 Fuji?

 Typically, early July to mid-September marks the official climbing season for Mt.
 Fuji.
 During this time, the weather tends to be clear and mild, with fewer snow obstacles on the trails and increased availability of mountain huts, security, and other support facilities.